 A hypothesis may be considered a "duplicate" if its assignments are identical to another hypothesis' for the most recent K{miss} intervals.
 In this case, the global hypothesis with the lesser probability has a negligible chance at "overtaking" the leading hypothesis with a similar assignment history, and is thus deleted.
 This method is very similar to the commonly-implemented N-scan pruning (with $N = K{\text{miss}}$), which examines the portions of the hypothesis tree branching from the nodes at time (k - N) and keeps only the branch has the greatest probability.
 N-scan pruning thus assumes that any ambiguity at time (k - N) is resolved by time k and makes an irrevocable decision to make the most probable node from time (k - N) the new root node.
-When using the L-best hypotheses approach, not only does the removal of duplicate hypotheses are not removed, then all L hypotheses being maintained will often become very similar, and other possibilities, which might later prove to be more probable, would be prematurely discarded.
+When using the L-best hypotheses approach, not only does the removal of duplicate hypotheses save computation, but it also is important for the diversity of possible hypotheses.
+If duplicate hypotheses are not removed, then all L hypotheses being maintained will often become very similar, and other possibilities, which might later prove to be more probable, would be prematurely discarded.